Darry1968/CTF-Challenges/Drug Injection/solution/Sol.md

-## Drug Injection Challenge Solver
+## Drug Injection Challenge Solution

 ### Introduction
 This script is designed to solve the Drug Injection challenge, which involves SQL injection on a login page.